 To help you find the ideal sourcing agent for your business, we compiled this helpful checklist:

 The first step is to become aware of what you need and what requirements you have for your sourcing agent and supplier.
 It’s helpful to write down notes describing what is important to you.

 This includes the scope of services, language skills, location, level of experience, payment model, etc. Your requirements to the manufacturer should also be clearly defined: Which working conditions should prevail, which material type and quality should be used, how long should the delivery times be etc.

 In the second step, you should think about your budget.

-As we have seen before, there are different types of sourcing companies.
+As mentioned before, there are different types of sourcing agents.

 Step 4: Research & Compare

 Now that you know what you need and what kind of sourcing agent you want to work with, you can start your research.

 But don’t just Google and use the first result that pops up.
 On platforms like Sermondo you can get a great overview with all the info you need.